 Slovakia's recovery from the crisis was one of the fastest in the EU.
 According to the Commission 2016 winter forecast, real GDP is expected to have increased by 3.5 % in 2015 due to solid household spending and surging investment activity.
 Investment benefited from intensified drawing of EU funds, as the possibility to make use of funding available under the 2007-2013 programming period came to an end.
 Household consumption was supported by an improvement in labour market conditions, solid wage growth, falling prices and favourable credit conditions.

 Read a complete analysis of Slovakia's economy in the country report 2016 [2 MB]

-The Commission has issued six country-specific recommendations to Slovakia to help it improve its economic performance.
-These are in the areas of: public finances; taxation; labour market; education and training; network industries, business environment and efficiency of the public administration.
+The Commission has made four country-specific recommendations to Slovakia to help it improve its economic performance.
+These are in the areas of: taxation and health; labour market; education; infrastructure investment.